1 Maccabees: Theology

 The school of philosophy seen in 1 Maccabees is often thought to be a predecessor to the philosophy of the Sadducees in later eras.
 Notably, the author makes no reference to the idea of a bodily resurrection, which the Sadducees opposed.
 That said, our knowledge of the Sadducees is scant, so it is difficult to know for sure.
 The book also comes across as dismissive of martyrdom and passive approaches to resistance, seeing such gestures as futile and pointless.
+Some scholars go even farther than dismissive; Jonathan Goldstein writes that the author has "considerable contempt for martyrs".
 For the author, bold military action while living is the proper response to oppression.

 The author sees the revolt as divinely ordained, but downplays direct divine intervention such as miracles.
 Rather, the author interprets events as God using the military genius of Judas Maccabeus and his brothers as the instrument to achieve the liberation of Judea.
 One of the most notable and unusual aspects of the book of 1 Maccabees by absence is the lack of any direct mention of God.
 Rather, the book refers to "heaven" (ouranós) instead, such as Judas saying in a speech that "It is not on the size of the army that victory in battle depends, but strength comes from Heaven."
 Even if "heaven" is merely shorthand for "God in heaven", 1 Maccabees is remarkably secular in its depiction of the conflict.
 No angels or miracles come to save the Jews; rather, it is the divinely-approved firm leadership of the Hasmoneans that leads to victory.

 The book 2 Maccabees, preserved right next to 1 Maccabees in the Septuagint, provides a striking contrast in theology, and the works are often compared.
 2 Maccabees interprets the misfortunes of the Jews as God's punishment for their own sins; the author of 1 Maccabees depicts the problems as due to the external evil of Antiochus IV and his generals, not as a cleansing ordeal that was in some sense divine will.

 The book draws a sharp contrast between Jews and Gentiles, similar to the books of Ezra and Nehemiah.
 The persecution of Antiochus IV presumably radicalized the Jews.
 That said, the author is still proud of forging alliances with others, citing negotiations with the Roman Republic and Sparta.
 Uriel Rappaport calls it emblematic of Hasmonean politics in general: that the Hasmonean state was an explicitly Jewish one that sought to separate itself from polytheism, yet was pragmatic and sought allies where they could be found.